suxuekun/libpyiotcloud/README.md

        C. Secure communication using TLS, trusted SSL certificates, JWT authorization headers
        D. Hybrid web/mobile apps (using Ionic framework) as reference implementation for actual web/mobile clients

-    4. Identity management services
+    4. Identity and access management services
        Access Portal in a secure way (using Amazon Cognito).
        A. User sign-up and passwordreset with secure OTP (one-time password)
        B. Login with email or with (verified) mobile number
        C. Login with multi-factor authentication (MFA/2FA) security - disabled by default; must be explicitly enabled by user
        D. Login via social IDP (Facebook/Google/Amazon) via OAuth2 security
-       E. User lockout security on consecutive failed attempts *.
-Create and manage an organization, inviting new/existing users and assigning user permissions *.
-Login to an organization account
+       E. User lockout security on consecutive failed attempts
+       F. Create and manage an organization, inviting/removing new/existing users, accepting/declining/cancelling invitations *.
+Manage user's roles and assign permissions to each role

     5. Device management services
        Provision, manage and monitor devices